 For a full in-depth packing guide checkout Claire’s Mexico Packing Guide here

-I would recommend you to choose an accommodation near the City Center from where it is very well connected to go to any part of the city by public transport and of course, a lot of attractions worth visiting are at a walking distance.
+I would recommend you to choose accommodation near the City Center from where it is very well connected to go to any part of the city by public transport and of course, a lot of attractions worth visiting are within a walking distance.

 I stayed at the Regina Hostel located in the Historic Center.
 The vibrant and colorful hostel is worth staying in budget.
 It also offers private rooms other than shared dormitories.